ondrejhonus/vege-dreams/content/posts/ricenoodle-tofu/index.md

 ---

 For a cooking site calling itself after tofu, I sure rarely add any tofu recipes!
-Today we are changing that with a pretty simple relatively simple recipe for fried tofu with rice noodles.
+Today we are changing that with a pretty simple recipe for fried tofu with rice noodles.

 <div class="recipe">
 Prep time: 15 minutes